Anri-Lombard/blog/hexoblog/source/_posts/software-internship.md

 Figma is useful to get some ideas out on how this thing needs to look.
 Looking funky for now.
 {% asset_img Figma.png Not a lotta style TBH %}

+## Starting the oven
+Honestly, at least the back-end is working
+{% asset_img StartOfApp.png Not all diamonds are pretty %}

 I like the team thing and learning to use the MERN stack since most companies like the skillset.